Dorifor/nonograms-archive/readme.md

 *   Row colors (mapped to cons. cells)

-It's a semi-comma (;) separated values for each line and has everything needed to parse itself.
+It's a semi-colon (;) separated values for each line and has everything needed to parse itself.

 Also, some values are skipped / 'nulled' when not needed or not given :